EHerraets/Practice-code/README.md

 #gives all the column names of the dataset

 glm(spam ~ ., data=email, family='binomial')
-#linear model/regression of spam on every other variable, and makes family a binomial variable so it can be measured.
+#linear model/regression of spam on every other variable, and tells with family that the distribution is binomial (two possible outcomes)

 spammy <- glm(spam ~ ., data=email, family='binomial')
 coef(spammy)["word_free"]; exp(coef(spammy)["word_free"])